josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Besides, I've long been a vocal opponent of gatekeeping in regards to development.
 I've been loudly saying for years that yes, CSS and HTML _are_ programming languages, and yes, you get to call yourself a programmer if you use them, because to assert otherwise _is_ gatekeeping.

+To that end, I understand the motivation behind the original Bluesky post that sparked this whole thing, and I agree with the spirit of it.
+We want to welcome people.
+We want to encourage newcomers and dispel imposter syndrome.

+But here's the thing (and my apologies in advance here, but): it's not imposter syndrome if you actually _are_ claiming to be something you're not.

 Gatekeeping is the _false_ assertion that a person or group deserves exclusion because they have failed at some arbitrary criteria.

 I emphasize "false" in the previous sentence, because: this isn't that.